Cooperation and competition of basepairing and electrostatic interactions in mixtures of DNA nanostars and polylysine: Methods

 The volume $v_0$ of the microion point particles is included for dimensional consistency, although its value does not affect phase-coexistence calculations.
 The last term in $f_\text{micro}$ accounts for the exclusion of microions from sterically inaccessible regions within the polyion blobs~\cite{widom1963some}.
 The total volume fraction of the system that is inaccessible to microions is

 where $f_{\text{N}}\approx0.01$ and $f_{\text{P}}\approx0.5$ are the inaccessible fractions of the N and P blob volumes, respectively (Table~\ref{tab:parameters}).

 At the mean-field level, the electrostatic interactions among all the solvated species reduce to a ``self-energy'' resulting from the formation of the electrical double layer, in which each polyion is immersed in an oppositely charged cloud of microions.
+The solvent is represented as a continuum with a temperature-dependent dielectric constant, $\epsilon(T)$, that accounts for its thermal reorganization\cite{chen2022driving,archer1990dielectric}.
+This is specifically embodied in the Bjerrum length, $l_B \equiv e^2 / \epsilon k_{\text{B}}T \approx \SI{0.71}{nm}$, which is nearly independent of temperature due to the fact that $\epsilon(T) \times T$ is approximately constant in aqueous solution.
+For simplicity, we treat $l_{\text{B}}$ as a constant in the model.
 The electrostatic contribution to the free-energy density is thus